Optimal Invariant Tests in an Instrumental Variables Regression With Heteroskedastic and Autocorrelated Errors: Invariant Tests

 \begin{proposition} Suppose that $\psi \left( S,t,\Sigma _{0}\right) $ is a continuous random variable under $H_{0}:\Delta =0$ for every $t$.
 Define $\kappa _{\psi }\left( t,\Sigma _{0}\right) $ to be the $1-\alpha $ quantile of the null distribution of $\psi \left( S,t,\Sigma _{0}\right) $.
 Then the following hold: \emph{(i)} The conditional test $\phi \left( s,t,\Sigma _{0}\right) $ that rejects the null when

-is similar at level $\alpha $; \emph{(ii)} If $\psi \left( g\circ \left( s,t,\Sigma _{0}\right) \right) $ is relatively invariant under $g\in \mathcal{G}l_{k}\times G_{2}$ with multiplier $\chi _{1}$, then $\kappa _{\psi }\left( t,\Sigma _{0}\right) $ is itself relatively invariant with multiplier $\chi _{1}$; and (iii) The conditional test $\phi \left( s,t,\Sigma _{0}\right) $ is invariant. \end{proposition}
+is similar at level $\alpha $; \emph{(ii)} If $\psi \left( g\circ \left( s,t,\Sigma _{0}\right) \right) $ is relatively invariant under $g\in \mathcal{G}_{L}\left( k\right) \times G_{T}\left( 2\right) $ with multiplier $\chi $, then $\kappa _{\psi }\left( t,\Sigma _{0}\right) $ is itself relatively invariant with multiplier $\chi $ ; and (iii) The conditional test $\phi \left( s,t,\Sigma _{0}\right) $ is invariant. \end{proposition}

-\textbf{Comments: 1.} Close inspection of the proof shows that invariance of the conditional quantile does not depend on the group transformation used.
+\textbf{Comments: 1.} Careful examination of the proof shows that invariance of the conditional quantile does not depend on the group transformation used.
 It is also applicable to other models as long as there is a sufficient statistic, e.g. here under the null, that is boundedly complete.

-\textbf{2.} The comment above explains why the conditional quantile of the LR statistic depends only on $T^{\prime }T$ in the homoskedastic case.
-The LR statistic does not depend on $\Omega _{0}$ at all, and $T^{\prime }T$ is the maximal invariant to orthogonal transformations $h_{1}\circ T=h_{1}.T$.
-This is consistent with the results of \cite{Moreira03} and AMS06, but with no need to use pivotal statistics and independence.
+\textbf{2.} The comment above explains why the conditional quantile of the $ LR$ statistic depends only on $T^{\prime }T$ in the homoskedastic case.
+The LR statistic does not depend on $\Omega _{0}$ at all, and $T^{\prime }T$ is the maximal invariant to orthogonal transformations $h_{1}\circ T=h_{1}\cdot T$.
+This is consistent with the results of \citet{Moreira03} and AMS06, but with no need to use pivotal statistics and independence.

-Before we introduce the conditional WAP test we establish that the AR, LM, LR and QLR statistics are $g$ invariant.
+Before showing that the CIL\ test is invariant and is the limit of conditional WAP tests, as given by (\ref{(WAP similar hT)}), we establish that the $AR$, $LM$, $LR$, and $QLR$ statistics are invariant.